tinymce/tinymce-docs/plugins/imagetools.md

 ### `imagetools_proxy`

-This option lets you specify a local proxy script to use when loading images from remote domains.
+Another way of getting images across domains is using local server-side proxy.
+Proxy is basically a script, that will retrieve remote image and pipe it back to TinyMCE, as if it was local.
+Example of such proxy (written in PHP) can be found below.

-A [TinyMCE Enterprise](http://www.tinymce.com/pricing/) subscription includes the ability to download and install a Java image proxy service you can use.
-Check the [server-side component installation guide]({{ site.baseurl }}/enterprise/server/) for details.
+[TinyMCE Enterprise](http://www.tinymce.com/pricing/) subscription also includes proxy service written in Java.
+Check the [Install Server-side Components]({{ site.baseurl }}/enterprise/server/) guide for details.

 **Type:** `String`